syncfusion-content/javascript-docs/js/Diagram/Node.md

 ## Position

-Position of a node is controlled by using its [offsetX](/api/js/ejdiagram#members:nodes-offsetx "offsetX") and [offsetY](/api/js/ejdiagram#members:nodes-offsety "offsetY") properties.
+* Position of a node is controlled by using its [offsetX](/api/js/ejdiagram#members:nodes-offsetx "offsetX") and [offsetY](/api/js/ejdiagram#members:nodes-offsety "offsetY") properties.
 By default, these offset properties represent the distance between origin of the Diagram's page and node's center point.

-You may expect this offset values to represent the distance between page origin and node's top left corner instead of center. [pivot](/api/js/ejdiagram#members:nodes-pivot "pivot") property helps solve this problem.
+* You may expect this offset values to represent the distance between page origin and node's top left corner instead of center. [pivot](/api/js/ejdiagram#members:nodes-pivot "pivot") property helps solve this problem.
 Default value of node's pivot point is (0.5, 0.5), that means center of Node.

-To set the size for a node, use [width](/api/js/ejdiagram#members:nodes-width "width") and [height](/api/js/ejdiagram#members:nodes-height "height") properties.
+* The size of the node can be controlled by using its [width](/api/js/ejdiagram#members:nodes-width "width") and [height](/api/js/ejdiagram#members:nodes-height "height") properties.

 The following table illustrates how pivot relates offset values with node boundaries.